beabee-communityrm/telegram-bot/telegram-bot/README.md

 - `core`: Contains abstract classes of the application, such as `Command` to implement a new Telegram Command and the `EventManager` to implement a new event manger.
+- `data`: Contains data which can be persisted in docker volumes such the `database.sql`.
 - `renderer`: Includes classes for rendering Markdown texts, including `CalloutRenderer`, `MessageRenderer`, `CalloutResponseRenderer` and more.
 - `enums`: Contains enums used throughout the application.